Foamimi/Redoran-Extended---Survival/README.md

    - **Currently works with version 1.4.0+ of Redoran.**
    - **Currently works with [Redoran-Extended - NPC Overhaul Addon](https://github.com/Foamimi/Redoran-Extended---NPC-Overhaul/blob/main/README.md).**
    - **Currently needs a patch for [Redoran-Extended - NPC Dialogue Addon](https://github.com/Foamimi/Redoran-Extended---NPC-Dialogue/blob/main/README.md).
 You can find a patch here: [ [DOWNLOAD](X) ] ("View raw" button).**
+   - If you have multiple addons installed, see this pic for how the load order should go ---> [ X ]

 # Changelog